 Fix #4: Delete Unnecessary Files.

-Oftentimes, your Mac wakes up from sleep mode because of unnecessary or junk files that are messing with your system processes.
+In some instances, unnecessary or junk files may interfere with system processes, possibly causing your Mac to wake up from sleep mode.
 To ensure they don’t interfere with important processes, make it a habit to delete files you don’t need.

 Fix #5: Seek Help from a Certified Apple Technician.

 If all else fails, your last resort is to take your Mac to the nearest Apple Store.
 Let any of the technicians check your Mac for any serious hardware or software problems and have them all repaired.
-Don’t worry, because these repairs won’t cost a lot, especially if your Mac is still on warranty.
+Costs associated with these repairs may vary.
+If your Mac is still under warranty, repairs may be covered, but it’s best to confirm with the Apple Store.

 Did we also mention that this solution is highly recommended if you are in doubt with your technical skills?

 You really don’t need to be scared when your Mac keeps restarting while it’s on sleep mode.
 Sleep-wake problems like this are common among Mac devices.
-All you have to do is to try any of the suggested fixes above and you should be alright.
+Trying the suggested fixes above may help address the issue, but it’s important to remember that results can vary based on individual system conditions and configurations.

 Let us know which of the solutions above worked for you.
 Comment on your thoughts and experiences below.